amol-jaybhaye/EncryDecry/README.md

-Sure, here is the content for a README.md file based on the provided code:

 ## EncryDecry

 This project implements a simple encryption and decryption tool using the DES algorithm.
 It allows users to encrypt and decrypt text data using a secret key.